asarantsev/sim/README.md

 filled.xlsx: Residuals of 7 regressions of the main model with filled missing data file, after applying innovations.py

-corrMatrix.xlsx: Correlation matrix for 8 residuals of the main model
+corrMatrix.xlsx: Correlation matrix for 8 residuals of the main model, after main.py

-flask_app.py: Python/Flask back end of the simulator

-main.py: Fitting the main model, Section 6
+MonteCarlo.py: Do Monte Carlo simulation to find critical values for skewness, kurtosis, and L1 for ACF, Section 3

-simple.py: Fitting the simple model, Section 4
+simple.py: Fit the simple model, Section 4

-bubble.py: Fitting the valuation measure, Section 5
+bubble.py: Fit the valuation measure, Section 5

+window.py: Choose the averaging window for earnings, Section 5

+main.py: Fit the main model, Section 6

-innovations.py: Filling missing data for innovations
+innovations.py: Filling missing data for innovations to turn innovations.xlsx into filled.xlsx, Section 7

+flask_app.py: Python/Flask back end of the simulator, Section 7

 main_page.html: Landing page front end for the simulator